 - Shield the feedback signals, which are sensitive signals usually coming from the motor housing.
 Connect the shield to one end (drive) to avoid ground loops.

 - Shield I/O signals and communication cables.

 The clamp has to be selected according to the shielded cable diameter, ensuring good support and connection between the cable shield and the clamp.
+The clamp also offers a mechanical securing of the soldered wires.
 Following examples are only suggested for a conceptual purpose: